jkeefe/newmark-design-development/THE_NOTES.md

 You can also get here from Dialogflow by clicking "See how it works in Google Assistant"

+## Deployment (aka: Making it available to others)

+You can make Google Assistant apps available to others, either a select group of testers or to the public at large.
+Here is a good post outlining [the steps for doing that](https://medium.com/heptagon/chapter-12-how-to-build-a-google-home-app-with-dialogflow-app-deployment-9596bd74d9ad).

 ## Assignment

 _This is the "Class 5" assignment.
 Do it now ... it's due on at high noon before Class 5 (Which is a week from WEDNESDAY)._